 The Chairman referred the attendees to the Notice of the Annual General Meeting and noted that the notice of the meeting was taken as read.
-The Annual Financial Statements for the year ended 31 December 2022 is available at the Scheme's registered Office to view on request.
+The Annual Financial Statements for the year ended 31 December 2023 are available at the Scheme's registered Office to view on request.

-There were three (3) items on the agenda which needed to be adopted, which the Chairman went through and allowed time in between each item for questions.
+There were three (3) items on the agenda which needed to be adopted, all of which the Chairman went through allowing time in between for questions.